Particular/docs.particular.net/samples/pipeline/multi-serializer/sample.md

 ### Behavior Configuration

-This replaces the existing serialization behavior and also injects the Serialization Mapper into the container.
+This replaces the existing serialization behavior and also add the Serialization Mapper to [dependency injection](/nservicebus/dependency-injection/).

 snippet: behavior-configuration